 There is no one-size-fits-all solution for SEO.

-“You should conduct a competitive analysis for your business before getting started,” advises Brad Weber, Founder and CEO of the Avita Group, a specialist in search engine optimization in California.
+“You should conduct a competitive analysis for your business before getting started,” advises Brad Weber, Founder and CEO of the Avita Group, an award-winning search engine optimization California company.
 “When you have a good idea of what your competitive SEO landscape looks like, you can begin the following checklist for ranking in the Google Map Pack.”

 #1: Improve Your Google My Business Account

-Getting to the top of Google’s local pack requires a Google My Business (GMB) listing.
-The first thing you should do if you do not have a GMB listing yet is to claim or create one.
+Getting to the top of Google’s local pack requires a Google Business Profile (formerly Google My Business) listing.
+The first thing you should do if you do not have a GBP listing yet is to claim or create one.
 It’s free, so there is no reason not to sign up.

-As soon as your GMB listing is claimed, optimize it by filling it out as thoroughly as possible.
+As soon as your GBP listing is claimed, optimize it by filling it out as thoroughly as possible.
 In addition to your business name, address, and phone number, you should also include:

 - Business hours

 - Website URL

 - Business categories